budget-munchies/budget-munchies.github.io/index.md

 # Github Organization

 [Budget Munchies](https://github.com/budget-munchies)

+# Community Feedback

+Our team had five individuals test our project in order to give us valuable feedback on how we can improve everything from the functionality to the color scheme.

+Reviewer 1: "The purpose of the website is clear and makes sense.
+The color scheme is very calm and inviting, but I would have added something slightly color blocking.
+The colors are nice but they run together and make the site look a little bland in my opinion.
+The site also resembles something from the 90's.
+I think making it a look mroe modern would be cooler.
+I like the idea though!"

 # Developer Guide
 This guide is an explanation of how to download, install, and run the system via github, meteor, and terminal/command line.